If you’re earning or planning to earn from microstock agencies, you might be wondering who buys stock photos from them.

-For those of you who have already started your work or are just planning to earn from microstock agencies, you are probably asking yourselves who buys images from these agencies.
 I believe newcomers also have the same question.
-And honestly, I’m sure many are curious about who pays for the work of microstock authors.
+Honestly, many are likely curious about who pays for the work of microstock authors.

 So, you’ve registered as a contributor on the Dreamstime website.
 What’s next?
 Next, you need to start the actual process of working on DT (Dreamstime).